CourseChat/openprojects/content/Kibera Town Centre/XIO Real-Time Telemetry.md

 	- All racks, monitoring computational elements, interconnection plug boards, routers
 	- All signal transmission paths
 ## Add all design, build, installation, maintenance documents
+> [!info] Build the system history repository
+>
+> This is a new function and new expense for XIO.
+Essentially, add a small archivist and librarian staff for documentation, cataloging, OCR, and ingestion.
+See "Semantic Scholar".
+This systematizes the XIO customer relationship, and is an inducement service for new customers, who may be overwhelmed by the challenges of moving to a machine learning environment.

 - Create a complete picture of all system elements: how they interact, how they were installed and maintained
 - Inventory all documentation; annotate each document with file type, creation date, modification date, owner, editor, viewer identification; use template for creation of Zero Trust architecture
 - Include Working drawings of system and system elements: